MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ## Optimize scanner performance

 > [!NOTE]
-> If you are looking to improve the responsiveness of the scanner computer rather than the scanner performance, use an advanced client setting to [limit the number of threads used by the scanner](./rms-client/clientv2-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner).
+> If you're looking to improve the responsiveness of the scanner computer rather than the scanner performance, use an advanced client setting to [limit the number of threads used by the scanner](./rms-client/clientv2-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner).
 >

 Use the following options and guidance to help you optimize scanner performance: